 Yes, you can!
 We’ll stamp your hand to let our admissions staff know that you’ll be back.

 Is the farm wheelchair accessible?

 Yes, most areas of the farm are wheelchair accessible.
 We have accessible parking spaces and a few wheelchairs available to guests.

 Are you open every day?

-The Great Pumpkin Patch is open Wednesday - Sunday and Columbus Day Monday from 9am - 6pm.
-The Homestead Bakery is open Monday - Friday from 9am - 5pm and Saturday from 9am - 3pm year-round.
-During pumpkin season, the bakery is open 7 days a week from 9am - 6pm.
+The Great Pumpkin Patch is open Wednesday–Sunday and Indigenous People's Day Monday from 9am–6pm.
+The Homestead Bakery is open Monday - Friday from 9am–5pm and Saturday from 9am–3pm year-round.
+During pumpkin season, the bakery is open seven days a week from 9am–6pm.

 How long should we allow for a visit?